Cyclic Complexity of Words: The Limit Inferior of the Cyclic Complexity

 \begin{corollary} For every $n\geq 2$, one has $f_{aa}(n)\geq n-1$ and $f_{ab}(n)\geq n-1$. \end{corollary}

 \begin{proposition} Let $t$ be the Thue-Morse word.
 Then $\liminf_{n\to \infty} c_t(n)=+\infty$. \end{proposition}

-\begin{proof} We will show that for each $n\geq 5,$ there exist at least $n$ factors of $t$ of length $2n$ each of which has no other factor of $t$ in its conjugacy class, and at least $n$ factors of $t$ of length $2n+1$ each of which has at most $6$ other factors of $t$ in its conjugacy class.
-This will of course imply $\liminf_{n\to \infty} c_t(n)=+\infty$.
+\begin{proof} We show that for each $n\geq 4,$ there exist at least $n$ factors of $t$ of length $2n$ each of which has no other factor of $t$ in its conjugacy class, and at least $n$ factors of $t$ of length $2n+1$ each of which has at most $3$ other factors of $t$ in its conjugacy class.
+This of course implies $\liminf_{n\to \infty} c_t(n)=+\infty$.

-Fix $n\geq 5.$ By Corollary \ref{cor:tm}, there are at least $n$ factors of length $n+1$ which begin and end with different letters.
+Fix $n\geq 4.$ By Corollary \ref{cor:tm}, there are at least $n$ factors of length $n+1$ which begin and end with different letters.
 Applying $\mu$, we obtain at least $n$ factors of length $2n+2$ which begin with $ab$ and end with $ba$, where $\{a,b\}=\{0,1\}$.
-By deleting the first and the last letter of each we obtain at least $n$ factors $v$ of length $2n$ which begin and end in the same letter.
-We claim each such $v$ is unique in its conjugacy class.
-In fact, let $v'\neq v$ be conjugate to $v.$ Then $v'=xaay$ for some $a\in \{0,1\},$ and some suffix $xa$ of $v$ and prefix $ay$ of $v.$ We claim $v'$ is not a factor of $t.$ In fact, if $v'$ were a factor of $t,$ then each of $xa$ and $ay$ would occur in $t$ in both an even and an odd position.
-But since $2n\geq 10$ we have $\max\{|x|,|y|\}\geq 4,$ a contradiction.
+By deleting the first and the last letter of each we obtain at least $n$ factors $v$ of length $2n$ which begin and end with the same letter and occur in $t$ at odd positions.
+We claim that each such $v$ is unique in its conjugacy class.
+In fact, let $v'\neq v$ be conjugate to $v.$ Then we can write $v'=ybbx$ and $v=bxyb$, for some words $x,y\in \{0,1\}^*$ such that $|x|+|y|\geq 6.$ If $v'$ is a factor of $t$, then $bx$ occurs both at an odd position (since it is a prefix of $v$) and at an even position (since $bb$ can only occur in $t$ at an odd position).
+Hence $|bx|\leq 3$.
+Moreover, also $yb$ occurs in $t$ both at an odd and at an even position, whence $|yb|\leq 3$, a contradiction.

 Next we consider odd lengths.
-As above, there exist at least $n$ factors of $t$ of length $2n+2$ which begin with $ab$ and end with $ba$, with $\{a,b\}=\{0,1\}.$ By deleting the last letter from each, we obtain at least $n$ factors $v$ of $t$ of length $2n+1$ which begin in $ab$ and end with $b.$ We claim that each such factor $v$ admits at most $6$ other factors of $t$ in its conjugacy class\footnote{Through a more careful analysis, it can be shown that each such factor $v$ admits at most $3$ other factors of $t$ in its conjugacy class.}.
-To see this, we show that the only factors of $t$ conjugate to $v$ are of the form $r^{-1}vr$ for some $r\in \{0,1\}^*$ with $|r|\leq 3,$ or $|r|\geq |v|-3.$ In fact, suppose $r^{-1}vr$ is a factor of $t$ and $|r|\geq 4.$ Then there exist $x,y\in \{0,1\}^*$ and a factor $v'$ of $t$ with $ v=abxyb$ and $v'=ybabx$ and $|abx|\geq 4.$ In this case, $yb$ occurs in $t$ in both an even and an odd position, whence $|yb|\leq 3$ as required. \end{proof}
+By Corollary \ref{cor:tm}, there exist at least $n$ factors of length $n+1$ which begin and end with the same letter.
+As above, applying $\mu$ we obtain at least $n$ factors of length $2n+2$ which begin and end with $ab$, where $\{a,b\}=\{0,1\}.$ By deleting the first letter from each, we obtain at least $n$ factors of $t$ of length $2n+1$ which begin with $b$, end with $ab$, and occur in $t$ at odd positions.
+We claim that each such factor $v=bzb$, $|z|\geq 7,$ admits at most $3$ other factors of $t$ in its conjugacy class.
+Indeed, let $v'\neq v$ be conjugate to $v$.
+Then $v'$ can be written as $v'=z'bbx$, for a (possibly empty) prefix $x$ of $z$.
+If $v'$ is a factor of $t$, then, as above, $bx$ occurs both at an odd and an even position.
+Hence $|bx|\leq 3$, and as $v'$ is entirely defined by $v$ and $|bx|$, we conclude that there are at most $3$ other factors of $t$ in the conjugacy class of $v$. \end{proof}